-While it’s true that most of our commonly eaten carb foods have similar effects on your BG, some do have advantages over others.
+Many common carb-loaded foods have similar effects on your blood glucose (BG), but some do have advantages over others.
 These advantages stem from containing fiber (which slows absorption of the sugar content) and other nutrients, present especially in fruits and vegetables.
 These extra-beneficial carbohydrates tend to be in the group of foods with a so-called “low glycemic index.”

 What’s important to know here is that foods with lower GI values have a lesser impact on your BG in the first two hours after you’ve eaten them.
 They take longer to absorb into your system, so they are generally good choices for people with diabetes.
 (Low-GI carbohydrate foods are otherwise known as “slow-acting carbs.”)